On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Dynamics of Mixed-difficulty RL

 \subsection{Grokking Dynamics Under Large Difficulty Ratios}

-Intuitively, under mixed-difficulty training, the shorter-horizon tasks are simpler and thus are expected to be solved first, and the learning progress then gradually extends to longer horizons.
-When the difficulty spectrum is coarse, i.e., when the mixture ratio $R$ is large, this inter-horizon progression need not be smooth: the policy can spend an extended period with near-zero reward on the next horizon before making visible gains.
-This plateau-and-jump pattern resembles \emph{grokking}, an empirical phase-transition phenomenon~\citep{Power2022GrokkingGB,Sun2025RLGR}: after an extended period of receiving near-zero reward, the policy abruptly climbs to near-perfect accuracy.
-Our next theorem formalizes this behavior in the mixed-horizon setting by quantitatively characterizing the length of the plateau and the subsequent transition.
+Intuitively, under mixed-difficulty training, the shorter-horizon tasks are simpler and are therefore solved first, after which learning attempts to extend to longer horizons.
+When the gap between adjacent difficulty levels is large, i.e., when the mixture ratio $R$ is large, this inter-horizon handoff becomes severely delayed: the implicit curriculum turns jagged because the next horizon remains too far beyond the current competence frontier.
+As a result, the policy can spend an extended period with near-zero reward on the next horizon before making noticeable improvements.
+This plateau-and-jump pattern resembles an empirical phase-transition phenomenon dubbed \emph{grokking}~\citep{Power2022GrokkingGB,Sun2025RLGR}: after a prolonged phase of receiving near-zero reward, the policy abruptly rises to near-perfect accuracy.
+Our next theorem formalizes this behavior in the mixed-horizon setting by quantitatively characterizing the length of the plateau and the ensuing transition.

-To state the result, we introduce two observable states for each horizon that capture (i) when progress first becomes visible and (ii) when the horizon is essentially solved. \paragraph{Stopping times for mastery and visible states.} For any horizon $L_k\in\cL_R$, we say that the task at horizon $L_k$ has \emph{visible return} at iteration $t$ if \(\cJ_{L_k}^{(t)} \ge 0.01\):
+To state our result, we introduce two observable states for each horizon that capture (i) when progress first becomes noticeable and (ii) when the horizon is essentially solved. \paragraph{Stopping times for mastery and visible states.} For any horizon $L_k\in\cL_R$, we say that the task at horizon $L_k$ has \emph{visible return} at iteration $t$ if \(\cJ_{L_k}^{(t)} \ge 0.01\):